O-clock-Dev/formatizer/README.md

 ## :muscle: Peer dependencies
 You need these packages to install **Formatizer**.
   * React
-  * Glamor & Glamorous
+  * Emotion & React-Emotion

-If you don't have these, please install `yarn add react glamor glamorous`
+If you don't have these, please install `yarn add react emotion react-emotion`

 ## :rocket: Installation